 The human-animal bond and supporting organizations that serve the most vulnerable through a connection with animals has never more important.
-The Kansas City Animal Health Corridor (KCAHC) initiated the Spirit of Service Award to recognize not-for-profit organizations that work to improve the health and lives of both animals and people.
-Animalytix is proud to be a primary sponsor with NAVC of the Spirit of Service Awards.
+The Kansas City Animal Health Corridor (KCAHC) initiated the Spirit of Service program to recognize not-for-profit organizations that work to improve the health and lives of both animals and people.
+Animalytix is proud to be a primary sponsor of the Spirit of Service program.

-If you would like to nominate a not-for-profit organization committed to helping both animals and people for the Spirit of Service Award, please click here.
+If you would like to nominate a not-for-profit organization committed to helping both animals and people for the Spirit of Service, please click here.